 The European Law Students' Association is the largest independent law student organisation in the world, with over 40,000 members in 43 countries around Europe.
 ELSA Maynooth members have been actively involved internationally in ELSA Delegations, ELSA Law Schools, the STEP programme, ELSA Legal Research Groups, the ELSA Law Review, ELSA Moot Court Competitions and our annual ELSA Maynooth International Negotiation Competition.
 ELSA Maynooth has also developed a strong involvement with Model United Nations.
 Our delegation to the Belfast MUN in November 2015 was a Maynooth University first and we have continued this engagement with a delegation to EireMUN in Cork in January 2016 and by hosting our own internal Maynooth MUN conference (‘MUMUN’) in February 2016.
 We have also organised many innovative local activities in recent years, including the ELSA Maynooth Speaker Series, Human Rights Week, mock interviews, interview and CV workshops and study groups for first year students.
 Many of our officers and members have served in key positions on the ELSA International Team and the ELSA Ireland National Board.
 Don't miss out on the long list of local, national and international opportunities that ELSA offers - join ELSA Maynooth today!
 Feel free to get in contact with us by email at email@example.com or on Facebook and Twitter

 We are Enactus Maynooth and our mission is to act for the good of society.
 Every year we work collaboratively to find new and novel solutions to every day problems in order to transform lives.
 We are always looking for new and promising projects to work on and we need your unique perspective to add spark to our creative process.
 As a member of our society you will get the chance to travel; meet new people from Maynooth and other third level institutions; and attend regular training sessions, leadership summits and competitions both at home and abroad.
+This is also a prime opportunity to gain internships with the biggest names in the Irish economy.
 It's not all hard graft and valuable work experience though, because we at Enactus Maynooth enjoy a good night out as much as every other Enactus society across the country.

 Welcome to the Froebel Society!
 We tie in with the Froebel department of primary and early childhood education here in Maynooth where we promote the teachings of Friedrich Froebel - child centredness, fun, freedom and play.
 All of our committee members aim to bring all of the Froebel fun to the rest of campus as much as possible.
 Between mixers, nights out, fundraisers, days out and the much anticipated annual Froebel ball (one of THE biggest amongst all societies in Maynooth) there is always something happening!
 Whether you're a teacher in training, have an interest in the course or just want to take part in all the fun and frolics of the society don't hesitate to join!
 We can't wait to meet and welcome back all our old and new members for what we hope will be the biggest and best year yet!

-Maynooth Student's for Charity AKA The Galway Cycle is a society based within the college which organises a cycle to Galway and back at the end of March for a nominated Irish Children's Charity.
+Maynooth Student's for Charity Society is about making a difference in the lives of children.
+The main event of the Society is the Galway Cycle.
+This is a cycle to Galway and back from the 5th to 7th of April 2019 for a nominated Irish Children's Charity (Vision Sports Ireland).
 Our ethos is all about Charity, Cycling and Craic....
-At the AGM on Thursday November 3rd, the incoming committee for 2017 were elected, and the voting membership selected the recipient charity for the 2017 cycle, namely the National Rehabilitation Hospital’s Paediatric Unit.
+At the AGM on the incoming committee for 2019 were elected, and the voting membership selected the recipient charity for the 2019 cycle, namely 'Vision Sports Ireland'.
 To prepare for the big event Cycling Training Sessions take place every Saturday & Sunday from January to April .......
 CLICK HERE TO REGISTER!
-As you should be aware registration for GC 2017 is open.
-Please follow the link above to register if you are planning on joining us but haven’t yet done so.
+Registration for this special event will open soon....... watch this space as you will be able to REGISTER HERE!
 Over 200 people are registered so make sure to get in asap .......

 Game of Thrones is a worldwide phenomenon and we as students in Maynooth University are genuinely hooked.
 Whether its plotting to kill a Stark or Fillet a Lannister you must always watch your back!
 Winter is Here and the dead are with it.
 Join us in the fights against each other and the greatest threat coming from the North.
 We will wine, dine and murder our way to glory, Trust, lust and power, all in the name of the Game of Thrones.
 Come on Be a Throner, you know you want to!